 Therapy for Special Needs Students

 Special needs students greatly benefit from music education.
 Many schools incorporate a music program into their special education department.
+If your school doesn’t offer this, private lessons are a great option.
 Among the many benefits of music, learning how to play an instrument can make a big impact on students with special needs.
 Music therapy can help these students open up and communicate.

 For some special needs students, playing music also: